 In June 2009 the Planning Departments of Ulster, Orange and Dutchess Counties published the Three - County Housing Needs Assessment 2006-2020 which included a "gap" analysis on a regional, county, and municipal level.
 Housing supply (inventory) was compared to demand by income and tenure status (owner and renter) which revealed if demand exceeds supply, and if so, at what extent by household income level.
 Gaps are an indication that the number of units available, at an affordable price, are not sufficient and households will likely pay more than the 30% cost burden threshold of household income toward housing costs.

 The City of Kingston has and is projected to continue to have the most pronounced affordability gaps, for both owners and renters, of the twenty-one municipalities in the county.
-Construction of affordable housing units since 2009 has not kept pace with Kingston's housing needs analyzed in the Housing Needs Assessment.

 Describe the need for specific types of housing: